Ready to learn how to steam vegetables? Should you use an electric steamer or an insert that sits in a pot? We'll help you decide and teach you both.

 I love this steamer because it has multiple levels so you can cook more than one thing at a time.
 For instance, you can have a batch of grains cooking and then just before they're done, add the next layer to steam some veggies.
 Or steam grains and lentils at the same time.
 Or veggies and small legumes.
 You get the picture.

 You can also consider an electric 3-in-1 cooker that has been growing in popularity -- it functions as a food steamer, pressure cooker AND slow cooker.
-This is the one we own (and have for years).
+This is the one we recommend.
 Simply use the steaming function when steaming your veggies.

 Add your cleaned and coarsely chopped vegetables to the steamer basket and close lid.
 Set timer.
 Most veggies take about 10-12 minutes to steam to perfection, but it's always best to steam for less time until you figure out by trial and error how long each takes to cook to the tenderness you love -- because mushy veggies suck. ;)